 - II.2.1.(a) Chair all General Council and Executive Board meetings of the GRO. - II.2.1.(b) Serve as the primary liaisons between the GRO and University administration and all other University and non-University bodies or representatives. - II.2.1.(c) Appoint representatives to those University committees and councils on which the GRO is entitled to a seat.
 These appointments must be confirmed by vote in the General Council no later than the end of the second General Council meeting following the appointment.
-The Chair and Co-Chair must keep abreast of all University committees and councils on which the GRO is entitled to a seat and assure that the seat is filled and that the GRO member filling that seat reports to the Executive Board. - II.2.1.(d) Be responsible for seeing that the duties of all committees are carried out. - II.2.1.(e) Prepare the Executive Board Report for each GC meeting, as described in By-law III.1.3.(a).(iii). - II.2.1.(f) Be responsible for sending out the agenda of each General Council meeting at least three days prior to the meeting. - II.2.1.(g) Maintain GRO documentation, such as the Constitution, By-laws, and other policy documents. - II.2.1.(h) Prepare the annual budget with the assistance of the Treasure, as laid out in Article V.1. - II.2.1.(i) Shall ensure regular communication with their counterparts in the Student Government Association (SGA) by meeting with the Executive Board of the SGA at the beginning of each semester. - II.2.1.(j) Determine the appointment within the Executive Board of a liaison between the SGA and the GRO, who will attend SGA meetings to further cooperation and coordination between the two organizations. - II.2.1.(k) Be paid for no more than 500 hours per academic year per Co-Chair
+The Co-Chairs must keep abreast of all University committees and councils on which the GRO is entitled to a seat and assure that the seat is filled and that the GRO member filling that seat reports to the Executive Board. - II.2.1.(d) Be responsible for seeing that the duties of all committees are carried out. - II.2.1.(e) Prepare the Executive Board Report for each GC meeting, as described in By-law III.1.3.(a).(i). - II.2.1.(f) Be responsible for sending out the agenda of each General Council meeting at least three days prior to the meeting. - II.2.1.(g) Maintain GRO documentation, such as the Constitution, By-laws, and other policy documents. - II.2.1.(h) Prepare the annual budget with the assistance of the Treasurer, as laid out in Article V.1. - II.2.1.(i) Receive a fellowship up to and no more than \$3500.00 per term (summer-fall, intersession spring) per Co-Chair.